Together (Estonian political party): History

-In March 2023, party leader Aivo Peterson was detained by Estonian border police upon his return from Russia, where he had gone after traveling to the Ukrainian occupied territories to film videos in support of the Russian invasion of Ukraine.
-Peterson and two other people were charged under Section 235(1) of the Estonian Penal Code, which prohibits associations from pursuing relationships considered harmful to the Estonian state.
-Oleg Ivanov himself left Estonia for Russia by 19 May, saying he did so because he could be arrested by Estonian police in the same way as Aivo Peterson, and that it would be difficult to lead the party and run in the elections from prison.
+In March 2023, party leader Aivo Peterson was detained by Estonian border police on his return from Russia, where he had gone after traveling to Ukrainian occupied territories to film videos in support of the Russian invasion of Ukraine.
+Peterson and two others were charged under Section 235(1) of the Estonian penal code, which prohibits associations from pursuing relationships considered harmful to the Estonian state.
+Together was registered as a political party on 8 May of that year.
+Ivanov left Estonia for Russia by 19 May, saying that he did so because he could be arrested by Estonian police as Peterson had, and it would be difficult to lead the party and participate in elections from prison.

-On 22 May 2023, daily Õhtuleht revealed that the party might have no members at all due to potentially having registered the members in a legally incorrect way.
-In July 2023, daily Eesti Ekspress published an article confirming that the party's new leader is Julia Smoli due to Aivo Peterson being detained and Oleg Ivanov being in Russia.
-On 7 September 2023, the State Prosecutor's Office charged Aivo Peterson with treason.
+On 22 May 2023, the daily newspaper Õhtuleht reported that the party might have no members due to the possibility that it registered its members incorrectly.
+In July, the daily Eesti Ekspress published an article confirming that the party's new leader was Julia Smoli because Peterson was detained and Ivanov was in Russia.
+On 7 September, the State Prosecutor's Office charged Peterson with treason.

-Political programme
+On 11 December 2025, Peterson and Dimitri Roosti were convicted of treason and sentenced to 14 years and 11 years in prison, respectively.
+Russian citizen Andrei Andronov was convicted of nonviolent activities directed against the Republic of Estonia and was sentenced to 11 years in prison, however, because he committed the offense while on probation, the court added his previous unserved sentence, resulting in a total prison term of 11 years, 5 months and 23 days.

+On April 17 2026, Peterson's sentence was extended by two years, bringing his total sentence to 16 years in prison, while Rootsi's was reduced by one year to a total of 10 years.

+Programme

-The election program of the movement envisages the neutrality of the Republic of Estonia and non-membership of military alliances (i.e. Estonia outside of NATO), as well as granting Estonian citizenship to all people who lived there in 1991 and abolishing the institution of non-citizens (the so-called "gray passport").
-The election program also includes "preservation and protection of traditional values, family, religion, cultural and historical heritage.
-Also present is a ban on rewriting history and destroying monuments, and a requirement that defense spending not exceed 1% of the gross domestic product."
+The movement supports Estonian neutrality, the country's non-participation in military alliances such as NATO), granting Estonian citizenship to all who lived there in 1991, and abolishing the "gray passport" for residents with undefined citizenship.
+It also supports the "preservation and protection of traditional values, family, religion, cultural and historical heritage ... a ban on rewriting history and destroying monuments, and a requirement that defense spending not exceed one percent of gross domestic product."